Communications principles

 If you are sending or copying your email to the HAF or HoD mailing list, you must follow the guidance on writing emails, and use the email format set out in the email best practice.
 Approval will not be given to use the HAF and HoD mailing lists to send an email that has not been written in line with the guidance and is not set out using the format provided.
 The guidance is also relevant for sending emails to other groups /mailing lists.

-Where permission is not given to send an email to the HAF or HoD mailing lists, the approver should set out clearly the reasons for not providing approval, and try to agree changes that would allow permission to be given.
+Where permission is not given to send an email to the HAF or HoD mailing lists, the approver should set out clearly the reasons for not providing approval and try to agree changes that would allow permission to be given.
 Please go to Section 6 below, ‘Issue Resolution’ in the event of agreement not being reached.

 Where possible, UAS sections are encouraged to cascade information via academic divisions (and Conference of Colleges, in the case of colleges).